 Zone blitzes are a unique blitz style created to confuse the opposing quarterback.
 Teams are using the zone blitz more often now that spread offenses are common.
 What is a zone blitz?

-A zone blitz is when the defense blitzes a linebacker and then drops a defensive lineman into pass coverage.
-Zone blitzes are run to confuse quarterbacks and offensive linemen’ blocking schemes, allowing defenses to protect against short passes.
+A zone blitz occurs when the defense blitzes a linebacker and then drops a defensive lineman into pass coverage.
+These blitzes are run to confuse quarterbacks and offensive linemen’s blocking schemes, allowing defenses to protect against short passes.

 This article will show you what a zone blitz is and why teams run the popular pressure concept.